joepareti54/CustomerSegments/README.md

 - evaluate the results in terms of over/under representation in the cluster of individuals by comparing the population with customer base
 - translate the principal components back into original features to draw conclusions.

-The insight is that the following group is over-represented in the customer dataset than in the general population, and it coukd be the traget for a marketing action: male, approx 60 years old, german, interested in financial matters, money saver, investor, etc (more details in the notebook)
+The insight is that the following group is over-represented in the customer dataset than in the general population, and it could be the traget for a marketing action: male, approx 60 years old, german, interested in financial matters, money saver, investor, etc (more details in the notebook)

-Note: if you repeat the run YOU WILL NOT GET THE SAME DIAGRAM AS IN paragraph 3.3, however the conclusions hold.
+Note: if you run the notebook YOU WILL NOT GET THE SAME DIAGRAM AS IN paragraph 3.3, however the conclusions hold.
+Therefore you should see a cluster with label X with IDENTICAL characteristics as cluster #19 in the notebook.
 To illustrate this point I have created a simpler notebook that reproducs the behavior.

 In addition, many assumptions were made on which data to drop.
 Those may affect the final results.
 The data preparation step was by far the most challenging task.